eclipsevortex/SubVortex.AutoUpgrader/scripts/miner/README.md

 It will install and start the Miner using the `EXECUTION_METHOD`, which defaults to `service`.

+For `container` execution, please add `export SUBVORTEX_FLOATTING_FLAG=latest` before the above command in order to use the right images.

 Use `-h` to see the options

 <br />